niqjohnson/cf-prototyping-workshop/README.md

 I use a few methods to get around these drawbacks.

 - First, I always preface showing anyone the design (or emailing them the link) with a warning that this is just a prototype and some things might not work.
 I’ll specifically call out any big features that I know aren’t working yet (“we’re planning to make that sidebar sticky but haven’t gotten to it yet”).
+  - Links that don’t yet go anywhere and forms that don’t yet submit are high on the list of things I’ve seen provoke the “hey it’s broken!” response.
+I’ve included a little JavaScript utility here to head off those comments.
+For placeholder links in your prototype, just do `href="#not-yet"`; for placeholder forms, do `action="#not-yet"`.
+When those links are clicked or those forms are submitted, an alert will pop up letting your reviewers know those elements aren’t working yet.

 - If I know I need feedback from someone who regularly ignores such warnings, sometimes I’ll send screenshots instead.
 [Blipshot](https://chrome.google.com/webstore/detail/blipshot-%E2%80%94-one-click-scre/mdaboflcmhejfihjcbmdiebgfchigjcf) is an amazing Chrome extension that takes a screenshot of the entire page.
 [Awesome Screenshot](https://itunes.apple.com/us/app/awesome-screenshot-for-safari/id918780145?mt=8) does the same thing in Mobile Safari.
 (Those two tools come in handy in a million other situations, too.)